| VISIT OUR MASSES and HOMILIES ONLINE! CLICK BELOW TO WATCH St. Elizabeth of Ravenna Catholic Church

 Often it takes time and patience to teach youth how to enjoy the natural world around us.
 It doesn't necessarily come easily -- and much depends on parental attitudes.
 Some parents enjoy the outdoors in hiking, camping and spending time doing gardening and other outdoor activities; this is communicated to their young when even infants have been camping with parents and siblings.
 In other and all-too-frequent cases a parent may complain about bugs, snakes, humidity and showers and other minor inconveniences of being outdoors; these families miss opportunities to enjoy nature amid its roughness and the love for creatures that occurs though proximity.
 Youth have an opportunity to experience uncomfortable weather conditions and supply shortages.
 Insects can be worrisome, but can be endured as can wind, humidity, snakes, and sun.

 Camping experience -- My first encounter with cool weather camping was within our parish scout troop.
 I vividly recall removing leaves below the tent and then enduring the chill of cold earth through the night.
 I learned from this experience that we keep leaves as insulation and comfort, after taking pains to remove any twigs and stones.
 This all seems to outdoor camping professionals as elementary, but it had not been emphasized prior to our first outing.
 We learn some things the hard way -- but in the many years since, when I have camped in all but three of our United States, the preparation of a tent site becomes a major ritual that harks back to that early youthful experience.
+Acquaintance with nature -- Acquired skills have long-lasting effects and make youth into practical adults who can build campfires, learn not to fear the sounds of outdoor life during the night, and enjoy nature with expected discomforts.
+Amazingly, if not removed, discomforts or lack of skills stay with people and curtail enjoyment of the experience of woods and wildscape.

 Practical skills -- Those most skilled in practical matters have the opportunity to enjoy nature more.
 Learning to make a campfire comes in handy many times in later life.
 Practicality learnt early allows a certain freedom at various critical times.
 Impractical folks defer to others and try to hide their lack of basic skills, somewhat like many illiterate people do.
 We recall that Jesus gets into a boat that pulled away from the crowds so he can address all meaningfully.
 Jesus is practical; he tells us to acquire the cleverness of shrewd stewards of resources while still not necessarily imitating their moral failings.

+Joining forces -- A team of outdoors folks enjoy nature as much if not more than do most lone venturers.
+Earthhealing is one such joint venture, and past skills are a wonderful preparation to work towards a global collaboration.
+Let's find other like-minded individuals and develop occasions to enjoy nature together.
 Physical Energy Prayer: O loving and merciful God, you give us energy to flex our limbs and muscles in order to stay healthy.
 Stir us to move about.
 In doing so, may we be invigorated in our spiritual journey of life.
 Yes, you want us to stay physically active, to relieve stress and tensions that accumulate, and to realize that exercise is prayer when done in your name.
 Make us aware that many harm themselves through neglecting proper exercise.
 May we follow your promptings and also nudge others to leave their couches, control their weight, get fresh air and full spectrum sunlight, and brighten their dispositions.
 May we move about with greater determination.
+Branches heavy with February snow.
+Laurel Co., KY.

 (*photo credit)

-Everything that the Church is and does only acquires its full
+February 9, 2022 Witnessing During Critical Times Everything that the Church is and does only acquires its fullmeaning when it becomes a witness.
+Pope Benedict XVI

 (*photo credit)

-Keep occupied.
+February 10, 2022 Maintaining Mental Balance in Various Ways February can be a dispiriting time for those of us who are indoors too long and crave the refreshing effects of outdoor springtime activity.
+February challenges our mental agility as well as willingness to do physical exercise.
+Let's hope some of the following seven general suggestions will help: Keep occupied.
 Through the ages they tell us that "an idle mind is a Devil's workshop."
 Staying busy in mind may not be hard for a daydreamer, but it can be trying for average people enduring the latter half of winter.
 One suggestion is to prepare your day by listing things that must be done and others if time permits.

 Champion creativity.
 Some like recipes, specific menus, favorite songs and music, old card games, commercial puzzles, and tried and true soap operas or TV shows.
 However, a more creative February calls us to make a new soup (perhaps using leftovers along with adding fresh ingredients), invent games, create your own song or music, try a new radio or TV station or media outlet, or invent your own puzzles worth solving.